2013 protests in Brazil: 20 June

 Protests in over 100 cities around the country rallied over 2 million people.
 Special measures were taken to protect main government buildings on major cities like the federal capital Brasília, Rio de Janeiro, São Paulo, Manaus, Belém, Recife, Florianópolis, Belo Horizonte, Goiânia, Curitiba and Porto Alegre, among others.

 Rafael Braga was arrested, who later received the only conviction of charges related to the 2013 protests in Brazil.

 21 to 23 June

-President Dilma Rousseff during the national pronouncement to the Brazilian people on TV.
+President Dilma Rousseff during the national pronouncement to the Brazilian people on television.

 Protests across Brazil have drawn millions to the streets in a wave of rolling fury that became the biggest demonstrations in decades.
 A young man was killed in Ribeirão Preto during the protest when a driver ploughed through a peaceful demonstration, also injuring 11 other people.
 President Dilma Rousseff addressed the nation, recognizing the demands of the protesters and calling a meeting of state governors and mayors of key cities to discuss the requests of the population and propose solutions to solve the issues.